This post is also available in: FR (FR)

 Enforcement proceedings after the exequatur of arbitral awards in Spain

 If the exequatur is granted, the creditor will have to file an application for the enforcement of the arbitral award in the Court of First Instance of the place where the debtor has its domicile, its assets or where the award needs to be fulfilled.

 Once the application is submitted, the Court of First Instance has the power to immediately proceed to the ex parte seizure of any assets of the debtor known to the Court, and also to trace and seize any other unknown assets.

-The powers of Spanish Courts to trace assets are large and include the cooperation of Spanish tax authorities and the possibility to order the electronic seizure of Spanish bank accounts, if any.
+The powers of Courts regarding asset tracing in Spain are large and include the cooperation of Spanish tax authorities and the possibility to order the electronic freezing of Spanish bank accounts owned by the debtor.

-Possible challenges to exequatur or enforcement of foreign arbitral awards in Spain
+Possible challenges to the exequatur of arbitral awards in Spain

 In general, Spanish Courts have a pro-recognition and pro-enforcement approach to arbitration, favored by the Spanish modern arbitration legislation, namely the 2003 Arbitration Act, which follows the UNCITRAL Model Law.

 In light of the above, it is fair to say that Spanish Courts are open to recognizing and enforcing foreign arbitral awards.
 They seldomly refuse the exequatur of foreign arbitral awards on the grounds of Article V of the 1958 New York Convention.